fathiajeylani/Clustering-of-Obesity-Levels/README.md

-# Clustering-of-Obesity-Levels
+# Prediction-of-Obesity-Levels

 This project will use K Nearest Neighbor (KNN) algorithm to predict different obesity level categories.
 In addition to a KNN model, Pycaret will be used to evaluate the best model to use for the data.

-Clustering will be done using the following variables that are associated with different obesity levels.
+The data incudes the following variables that are associated with different obesity levels.

 - gender
 - age